 RQ1.
 How effective is the proposed approach in the verification of contracts?
 It is important to evaluate if the proposed checks can effectively be used in the context of realistic projects.
 To this aim, we have used open source Java projects, as opposed to illustrative projects.
 Further, as we are interested in the effectiveness of the proposed compliance checks, we execute the evaluation for all process contracts, encrypt, decrypt, forward, and join.
 We evaluate the approach with perfectly compliant SecDFDs (i.e., verification results only include convergences, and there are no absence or divergence violations) and with SecDFDs with injected process contracts.
 In case of the fully compliant SecDFDs, all the detected compliance violations are false positives (FPs).
 Injecting the process contracts allows us to measure expected compliance violations (e.g., an absence of a join contract), which we mark as true positives (TPs).
 If the expected compliance violation is not found (according to the injected contract), we mark it as a false negative (FN).
 Finally, if we find unexpected compliance violations we mark them as false positives (FPs).
-As a term of measure, we adopt the well-understood precision (TP/(TP+FP)) and recall (TP/(TP+FN)) of detected compliance violations.
+As a term of measure, we adopt the well-understood precision (TP/(TP + FP)) and recall (TP/(TP+FN)) of detected compliance violations.

-Execution.
-As subjects of this evaluation we use two subjects from the introduced test corpus, the Eclipse secure storage and iTrust.
+Execution As subjects of this evaluation, we use two projects from the introduced test corpus, the Eclipse secure storage and iTrust.
+The other projects (i.e., jpetstore, ATM simulation, and CoCoME) had less security specifications publicly available.
+Also, some project implementations did not include any encryption and were less interesting to analyze from the security perspective (e.g., ATM).
 For both projects, we created one additional SecDFD.
 In what follows, we refer to the new SecDFDs as Eclipse 2 and iTrust 2.
-The two SecDFDs created for the study in Section 6.1 are Eclipse 1 and iTrust 1.
+The two SecDFDs created for the study in Sect.
+6.1 are Eclipse 1 and iTrust 1.
 As the created SecDFDs (all four) have been reverse engineered from the implementations, these are perfectly compliant.

 First, we apply the contract verification to the two projects.
 We expect to detect no divergences or absences between the SecDFD and the implementation.
 Afterward, we inject violations into the systems and check if these are detected.
 The violations are injected by adding random contracts to the SecDFDs that are not implemented.
 After every injection, we execute the contract verification and check if the expected violation has been detected, if additional false alarms have been raised, or if expected convergences are not detected any longer.
 We generate injections of all contract types (encrypt, decrypt, forward, and join).
 Regardless of the contract type, we inject all possible contracts that have not been specified on the initial SecDFD.

 New encrypt and decrypt contracts can be injected independently of each other.
 An encrypt contract can be injected to every process that has no encrypt contract in the initial SecDFD and a decrypt contract to every process that has no decrypt contract.
 Accordingly, it can happen that we inject a decrypt contract to a process that has already an encrypt contract and the other way around.
+For the injection of forward and join contracts, we inject for every process of a SecDFD all possible contracts that are not already specified.
+To do so, we calculate all possible combinations with one outgoing flow.
+To calculate the combinations, we consider all incoming and outgoing assets.
+For instance, for a process